mkishi1221/mkishi1221.github.io/_pages/about.md

 ---
 title: About Masayuki
-subtitle: Masayuki is a product manager and designer with over 10 years of design experience.
-His experience involves everything from designing physical products and interiors, developing machine translation and NLP solutions for major Japanese corporations and finding product market fit for new software startups.
+subtitle: Masayuki is a product manager and designer at Amutri.
-description: Masayuki is a product manager and designer currently working at Amutri.
+description: Masayuki is a product manager at Amutri revolutionising how people communicate big ideas visually
 featured_image: /images/amutri/amutri_banner.jpg
 ---